 The SDK utilizes the Rules Engine address and private key values from the environment file.
 This requires that you name your file .env, which enables the SDK to access the values.

 To use the Rules engine, we must first create a policy.
-A default policy has been created within the policy.json that is tailored to work with the ExampleContract.
+A default policy has been written for you within the policy.json that is tailored to work with the ExampleContract.
 To create this policy in the Rules Engine, run the following command:

 npx tsx index.ts setupPolicy policy.json